 - Brighton Pier – This is probably the most famous attraction in the city and provides a great place for a stroll and people watching.
 It’s particularly beautiful during sunset and sunrise.
 During the day, lots of people come and hang out here.

 - The Royal Pavilion - The Pavilion was created in 1823 under the direction of King George IV.
 It’s a spectacular piece of architecture to visit.
 There is a ton of pomp and decoration.
 Consider it like the Royal summer house.
-Admission is 8.80 pounds.
+Admission is around $17 USD.

 - Go the Brighton Festival – Every May, Brighton puts on the second biggest art festival in Great Britain.
-There a large number of exhibits, rides, and food vendors.
-People from all over England come so make sure you book accommodation in advance.
+There are a large number of exhibits, rides, and food vendors.
+People from all over England attend the event so make sure you book accommodation in advance.
 The festival is free.

 - Seven Sisters Country Park – This is an enjoyable park to spend a quiet afternoon strolling around.
-The Seven Sisters Cliffs are the focal point of the park and walking trails and canoeing is nearby.
+The Seven Sisters Cliffs are the focal point of the park and walking trails and canoeing are located nearby.

 - St. Anne’s Well Gardens – A beautiful and expansive park near Hove seafront, it offers tennis courts, a children’s area, and beautiful trees and trails to jog or walk.
 It’s a popular beach alternative.

 - Sealife Center – First founded in 1871, this is the world’s oldest operating aquarium.
-The many expansions since its’ original construction include: a conservatory, a reading room, a fernery, a rockery, a cascade, a roller-skating rink, and up until 1991, there was a dolphinarium.
-Concessions are rather expensive, so try to eat before you go in.
+The many expansions since its original construction include: a conservatory, a reading room, a fernery, a rockery, a cascade, and a roller-skating rink.
+Concession food is rather expensive here, so try to eat before you go in.

-- The Brighton Center – During it’s ‘hayday’, this was the largest venue of its kind in all of the UK.
+- The Brighton Center – During its heyday, this was the largest event venue of its kind in all of the UK.
 Today, it has been superseded, but there are still big name concerts, shows, and political conferences held here.
 If you are looking to go see a show, you should check out what is scheduled here.

 - Eat a Sunday roast – Having roast on Sundays is a well-known tradition in Brighton, that isn’t mentioned very often.
 Usually served with lots of vegetables, this is a great hearty way to end your week.
 Some good places to get it: The Royal Sovereign Pub, The Dover Castle, and The Dorset bar and restaurant.